Can a yeast infection spread to your butt? The answer to this question depends on how severe the infection is.

 Once the infection has been confirmed, you will be given an anti-fungal medication called fluconazole.

-Typically, this medication is given in one dose and can wipe out quickly.
+Typically, this medication is given in one dose and can be wiped out quickly.

 If you have a persistent or recurrent case of a genital yeast infection, you may need to see a doctor for a proper diagnosis.